Your Child’s Therapist Is a VIP!

 About Circle City ABA

-Circle City ABA is a state-of-the-art autism center.
-Specializing in applied behavior analysis (ABA) therapy for children with autism and related conditions, Circle City ABA is a destination where play meets progress.
-Programs are designed with each child in mind.
+Circle City ABA is a state-of-the-art autism center specializing in ABA therapy for children with autism and related conditions.
+It is a destination where play meets progress, and we design programs with each child in mind.

 The journey begins with the initial assessment from our qualified team.
 Many families are already loving Circle City ABA, and we can’t wait to show you all we can provide.
 Request enrollment information on our website today!